 It’s getting cold in here

 The trail also became more challenging during this section, forcing us across large rocks and boulder fields.
 That’s when I spied the signs warning hikers that the upper portion of the trail might be impassable due to ice and snow.
-We weren’t in winter yet, but the temperatures the prior weekend dropped below freezing and we’d seen snow lining the ground at higher elevations.
-I crossed my fingers we wouldn’t encountering any lingering effects of that weather front as we walked across the uneven rocks.
+We weren’t in winter yet, but the temperatures the prior weekend dropped below freezing, and we’d seen snow lining the ground at higher elevations.
+I crossed my fingers that we wouldn’t encounter any lingering effects of that weather front as we walked across the uneven rocks.

 Taking the easy way down

-Upon reaching the upper station, we purchased our tickets for the tram ride back to bottom of Sandia Peak.
+Upon reaching the upper station, we purchased our tickets for the tram ride back to the base of Sandia Peak.
 I’ll admit that I was a little apprehensive about riding in the tram car.
 I’ve ridden trams or gondolas to the top of numerous mountains, including Zugspitze (the highest peak in Germany).
 Despite this history, I still have a very healthy fear of riding in them.

 Know before you go